AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 | Delete a dataset in [!UICONTROL Customer Journey Analytics] | Currently, you cannot delete a dataset within a connection that has been saved.
 You would have to delete the whole connection and start over.
 (However, you can delete a dataset in [!UICONTROL Adobe Experience Platform].) |
 | Delete a batch from a dataset (in [!UICONTROL Adobe Experience Platform]) | If a batch is deleted from an [!UICONTROL Adobe Experience Platform] dataset, the same batch will be removed from any [!UICONTROL Customer Journey Analytics] connections that contain that specific batch. [!UICONTROL Customer Journey Analytics] is notified of batches that were deleted in [!UICONTROL Adobe Experience Platform]. |
 | Delete a batch **while it is being ingested** into [!UICONTROL Customer Journey Analytics] | If there is only one batch in the dataset, no data or partial data from that batch will appear in [!UICONTROL Customer Journey Analytics].
 The ingestion will be rolled back.
 If, for example, there are 5 batches in the dataset and 3 of them have already been ingested when the dataset was deleted, data from those 3 batches will appear in [!UICONTROL Customer Journey Analytics]. |

+## Search for a connection

+You can search for connections using the Search bar at the top, underneath the [!UICONTROL Connections] title.

+## Sort connections

+## Refresh a connection